 It is not only large farmers that can help promote healthier honey bees.
 Homeowners and small scale beekeepers can help the honey bees by planting a variety of flowers.

 Chose a wide variety of plant types that bloom over a long season.
-Try to include flowers that provide nectar, pollen or both over the Summer months.
+Try to include many bee friendly flowers that provide nectar, pollen or both over the Summer months.

 Restrict the use of pesticides and herbicides in your gardens and on your lawns.
 Use the least toxic formula and read the label to learn the best application times.

 All bees are important.
 Both native bees, honey bees, butterflies and other pollinators have a role to play.
 They are all at risk.
 Working together we can make the world a better place for all pollinators.

 By doing so, hopefully we can continue to enjoy the benefits of honey bee pollination for many years to come.